 Jerusalem is captured by King Herod the Great

-The actual rebuilding of the Temple is begun by Herod
+The rebuilding of the Temple is begun by Herod

 The death of Herod the Great

-On 31 April 25 / Nisan 14, Pontius Pilate, has been Roman procurator of Judea; the Crucifixion of Jesus
+Pontius Pilate is Roman procurator of Judea; the Crucifixion of Jesus

-The new city wall (The “Third Wall”) is built by Agrippa, king of Judea,.
+The new city wall (“Third Wall”) is built by Agrippa, king of Judea

 Titus destroys Jerusalem and the Second Temple